ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 }
 ```

-Some functions have `unsigned int`, but that needs to be a `jint` in the wrapper, with some casting required in your Kotlin code to enforce type correctness at that end.
+Some functions have `unsigned int`, but this needs to be a `jint` in the wrapper, with some casting required in your Kotlin code to enforce type correctness at that end.
 Some functions have strings as arguments, and you will need to do a small conversion as shown below:

 ```c
 JNIEXPORT void JNICALL Java_AnnotateStreamline_AnnotateMarkerColorStr(JNIEnv* env, jobject obj, jint color, jstring str) {